rhydvik/react-with-aws-amplify/README.md

 <Authenticator theme={MyTheme} />
 ```
-Customizing entire theme sometimes becomes headache, to avoid that create your own custom
+Customizing entire theme sometimes becomes a headache, to avoid that create your own custom
 UI and use [Auth](https://aws-amplify.github.io/docs/js/authentication) from aws-amplify to do sign-in, signup.
 ```javascript
 import { Auth } from 'aws-amplify';